dotherightthing/wpdtrt-plugin-boilerplate/README.md

 #### Run development build task

 1. Install (any new) PHP dependencies (Composer)
-2. Install PHP and front-end dependencies which don't have `composer.json` files (Bower)
+2. Install PHP and front-end dependencies which don't have `composer.json` files (Yarn)
 3. Lint PHP and JavaScript code
 4. Generate PHP documentation
 5. Convert SCSS into CSS